Bryan Voltaggio: Television appearances

-Voltaggio was the runner-up of the fifth season of Top Chef Masters, runner-up of the sixth season of Top Chef, Bravo's cooking competition show, placing second to his brother, Michael Voltaggio; and also a runner-up to Melissa King on the seventeenth season of Top Chef: All-Stars L.A.
+Voltaggio was the runner-up of the sixth season of Top Chef, Bravo's cooking competition show, placing second to his brother, Michael Voltaggio; subsequently he was also the runner-up on the fifth season of Top Chef Masters, and again runner-up to Melissa King on the seventeenth season of Top Chef: All-Stars L.A.
 He was the first chef to compete on both Top Chef and Top Chef Masters.

-By becoming the runner-up on his second season of regular Top Chef, Bryan became the only chef to compete on multiple Top Chef seasons and not be eliminated.
+In 2022, both Voltaggio brothers appeared on season three of Guy Fieri's Tournament of Champions on the Food Network.

-In 2021 to 2022, the Voltaggio brothers appeared on Guy Fieri's television series, Tournament of Champions (Food Network) on season three.
+In April 2024, Voltaggio and his brother were guest judges in the first season of the Food Network show 24 in 24: Last Chef Standing.
+He returned as a contestant in the second season in April 2025, finishing as the runner-up.